Acumenllc/reference/source/_posts/quickref.md

     - reference
 categories:
     - Other
-intro: This is the magic syntax variant manual that you can use on QuickRef.ME, It's a good practice for contributors.
+intro: This is the magic syntax variant manual that you can use on Acumen.llc, It's a good practice for contributors.
 ---